-- Swivel the lever (Fig. 105,2) underneath the table-top by 180° in an anticlockwise direction.
-The lifting mechanism in the table leg is unlocked. - Push the table-top downwards as far as possible and hold it in that position.
-In doing so, press from the centre of the table-top. - Swivel back the lever by 180° in a clockwise direction.
-The table-top remains in the lowest position.
+- Swivel the lever (Fig. 98,2) underneath the table top by 180° in a clockwise direction.
+The lifting mechanism in the table leg is unlocked. - Push the table top downwards as far as possible and hold it in that position.
+Press on the centre of the table top. - Swivel back the lever by 180° in an anticlockwise direction.
+The table top remains in the lowest position.

-Moving the table-top upwards:
+Moving the table top upwards:

-- Swivel the lever (Fig. 105,2) underneath the table-top by 180° in an anticlockwise direction.
-The table-top moves upwards to the limit stop. - Swivel back the lever by 180° in a clockwise direction.
-The table-top remains in the uppermost position.
+- Swivel the lever (Fig. 98,2) underneath the table top by 180° in a clockwise direction.
+The table top moves upwards to the limit stop. - Swivel back the lever by 180° in an anticlockwise direction.
+The table top remains in the uppermost position.